ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 ### Other Considerations
 {: #expand_other}

 - The Application team is providing access to the application via a floating IP address.
-Consider connecting this to the Cloud Internet Service, CIS.
+Consider connecting this to {{site.data.keyword.cis_full_notm}}.
 It can manage the public DNS and provide security.
 [Deploy isolated workloads across multiple locations and zones](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-multi-region) has an example.
 - The Application team can scale horizontally using a a load balancer like the shared team.
 - The shared team can add additional instances to the load balancer by adding code to the shared/main.tf
 - The shared team could switch their implementation platform to Kubernetes